 The Sam Howard Empowerment Fund exists to support emerging and established leaders of color in the nonprofit sector in Middle Tennessee with professional development opportunities.
 Successful applicants will receive up to $500 in scholarship funds to be applied toward CNM’s professional development workshops and certificates.

-The fund emerged from a partnership between Urban League of Middle Tennessee (ULMT) and the Center for Nonprofit Management (CNM), and it is made possible by the generous support of The Frist Foundation.
+The fund emerged from a partnership between The Urban League of Middle Tennessee (ULMT) and the Center for Nonprofit Management (CNM), and it is made possible by the generous support from The Community Foundation of Middle Tennessee.

 It is named in memory of Sam Howard, a healthcare pioneer, businessman, and nonprofit leader in Middle Tennessee.